ncskier/CapriciousCroissants/README.md

 __Skeletons__ - smart enemies who always move toward Mika.

+__Dragons__ - dumb enemies who have ranged attacks.
+They can attack anything in their row/column.

+__Plants__ - immobile enemies who the player cannot move.
+These enemies do not attack the player, but the player cannot move the tiles these enemies root into.

 ### Levels
-0. Dumb enemy tutorial
+1. Dumb enemy tutorial
-1. Dumb enemy tutorial 2
+2. Dumb enemy tutorial 2
-2. Dumb enemy level
+3. Dumb enemy level
-3. Smart enemy tutorial
+4. Smart enemy tutorial
-4. Dumb and Smart enemy level
+5. Dumb and Smart enemy level with Allies
-5. Ally tutorial
-6. Same as level 5, but more tile colors
-7. Medium/Hard smart enemy level
+6. Medium/Hard smart enemy level
+7. Ranged enemy level
+8. Rooting (plant) enemy tutorial
+9. Easy rooting enemy level
+10. Easy rooting enemy level
+11. Medium rooting enemy level
+12. Medium rooting enemy level

 ### Grade
 Please grade on Android.

+### TestFlight
+We will have a TestFlight distribution once it is approved (probably by Sunday).

+### Extra Notes
 Icicle enemy death animations are placeholders for all the non-ice tiles.
 There will be different death animations when enemies die on the other tiles.